canada-ca/open-source-logiciel-libre/en/directives/open-standards.md

 ## Objectives and expected results

-The objective of this directive is to maximize the use of open standards to avoid lock-in, improve interoperability between systems, seek independence from data formats and vendors as well as substitutability of solutions and service providers.
+The objective of this directive is to maximize the use of open standards to improve interoperability between systems, seek independence from data formats and vendors as well as substitutability of solutions and service providers.

 ### The expected results of this directive are as follows